muktac5/CIIR-LiveRAG/README.md

 # SIGIR25-LiveRAG-CIIR-ScaledRAG

+This repository contains our system submission to the [SIGIR’25 LiveRAG Challenge](https://liverag.tii.ae/), which focuses on building scalable, faithful, and responsive Retrieval-Augmented Generation (RAG) pipelines at web scale.
+The competition requires participants to design agent-based systems that operate over 15M+ long-context documents to answer open-domain questions grounded in real-world data.

 Our pipeline mainly consists of two components: the Retriever and Multi-agent inference, which includes multiple agents that facilitate the environment (i.e., the Falcon LLM) with the necessary supporting passages to generate responses that are relevant and faithful.
 Our Multi-agent inference setup includes the following agents: Coordinator, Generator (uses Falcon LLM), Planner, Reasoner, Searcher (uses Retriever), Summarizer, and Validator.
 The setup is iterative and is trained on an extensive 10K-question dataset across a variety of categories generated using DataMorgana.

 ## Retriever